dk-stationery/stationery-ink/README.md

 # stationery-ink
-Distribute Sql base Streaming Aggregation Framework On Apache Storm
+Distributed real-time streaming aggregation framework using the SQL-based 'Apache Storm'

-##Required System
+##System Requirements
 HBASE : 0.98.1-cdh5.1.3 above
 PHOENIX : 4.0.0-incubation (custom version) above
 STORM : 0.9.0.1 above
 REDIS

-##Ink features
+##Ink Features
-1. SQL supported.
+1. SQL support.
 (Tommy's SQL = TSQL)
-2. Esper integration.
+2. CEP Framework Esper integration.
-3. Launch Strom topology.
+3. Storm topology optimizer automatically generated and executed
-4. Ink JDBC driver supported.
+4. Ink JDBC driver support.
-5. UDF function supported.
+5. UDF function support.
-6. Stream partition computation supported.
+6. Stream partition computation support.
-7. Multi tenants supported.
+7. Multi tenants support.

 ##Ink Architecture
-1. INK DAEMON : TSQL parsing and Execution DDL, DML query, generation storm topology base on TSQL, jdbc connector.
+1. INK DAEMON : Optimayijing the TSQL received from the user, performs, and serves to create a running topology storm, Communicate with Ink JDBC driver.
-2. INK JDBC DRIVER : INK's JDBC driver (type 2)
+2. INK JDBC DRIVER : Driver that can be used by the driver in the third-party program Ink (type 2)
-3. INK DYNAMIC API : Rest api transported client to Aggerationed dataset by INK.
+3. INK DYNAMIC API : The result of performing the Ink you can get passed through the Rest api.

 ![GitHub Logo](/ink.png)